-The validity of the securities offered by this prospectus have been passed upon for us by Winston & Strawn LLP, New York, New York.
-Certain legal matters in connection with this offering will be passed upon for the underwriters by Ropes & Gray LLP.
+The validity of our common stock covered by this Prospectus/Offer to Exchange has been passed upon for us by Winston & Strawn LLP, New York, New York.
+Certain legal matters relating to the securities offered hereby will be passed upon for the dealer manager by Ropes & Gray LLP.